Nexmo/station/_documentation/client-sdk/setup/configure-data-center.md

 You may need to configure the Client SDK to connect to your nearest data center.
 You can use this guide to help determine your best configuration.

 > **NOTE:** This is an advanced optional step.
 You only need to do this if you determine your network performance needs to be enhanced.
 For most users this configuration is not required.
+This step can be done after [adding the SDK to your application](/client-sdk/setup/add-sdk-to-your-app).

 ## Why configure your data centers?